AishaKhalfan/HNGx-INTERNSHIP/README.md

 <summary>Click to READ MORE/hide file contents</summary>
 	- This is an ExpressJS endpoints

- Deployed it to heroku: https://hngxapi-b17a89a82aa5.herokuapp.com/api?slack_name=AishaKhalifan&track=Backend
+- Deployed it to heroku: https://https://hngx-api-75768de8af7d.herokuapp.com/api?slack_name=AishaKhalifan&track=Backend

    **How I deployed it Heroku**
    	- ``heroku login``
-   	- ``heroku create your-app-name(hngxapi) --buildpack heroku/nodejs``
+   	- ``heroku create your-app-name(hngx-api) --buildpack heroku/nodejs``
    	- ``git push heroku main``
    **How to run my endpoint**
 	- In your terminal run ``heroku open``
-	- It will connect you to: https://hngxapi-b17a89a82aa5.herokuapp.com/api
+	- It will connect you to: https://hngx-api-75768de8af7d.herokuapp.com/api
    	- or:  ``https://hngx-people.onrender.com/api/``
    	- ?slack_name=AishaKhalifan&track=Backend or any values
 </details>